+SECTION 1 - GENERAL INFORMATION

+Number of section / chapter Heading Implementation Guide Remarks (version control)

+OR copy and paste from the RNE website

+OR use a cross-reference to the RNE website:

+https://rne.eu/organisation/

-SECTION 1 - GENERAL INFORMATION Number of section / chapter Heading Implementation Guide Remarks (version control) OR use a cross-reference to the RNE website: https://rne.eu/organisation/ If applicable, specify the other international arrangements in which the IM is involved, for instance PRIME, CER, EIM, etc. Other operational cooperation has to be included in section 6.
+If applicable, specify the other international arrangements in which the IM is involved, for instance PRIME, CER, EIM, etc.

+Other operational cooperation has to be included in section 6.
 Operations.